atrauzzi/bash-docker-laravel/images/nginx/readme.md

 One detail that seems to be working so far is that I don't copy the entire Laravel project into the container.
 Either when I'm `ADD`ing from the Dockerfile, or when I bind-mount to the host filesystem.
 Instead, I'm only doing the public directory.
-This ensures that the server capable of serving static content never has access to `index.php` for bootstrapping via php-fpm, as well as all static assets.
+This ensures that the server capable of serving static content only has access to `index.php` for bootstrapping via php-fpm.

 ## Dockerfile
 Inside this Dockerfile, I copy in configuration, the public directory and configure the vhost.